The specificities of the Maisons d'education

 Atypical institutions in the French school system, the Maisons d'education are public schools placed under the authority of the Grand Chancellor of the Legion of Honor.
 The admissions are solely opened to the daughters, grand-daughters and great-grand-daughters of French and foreign recipients of the Legion of Honor, the Military Medal and the National Order of Merit.

 Teachers are part of the National Education system, and the curriculum they teach complies with the principles and program set by the Ministry of National Education.
 The two educational institutions are placed under the sole authority of the Superintendent, who personally oversees the maison d’éducation de Saint-Denis, while the Intendant oversees the maison d’éducation des Loges.
-Management is supported by the administrative services of the Grand Chancellery.
+Management is supported by the administrative services of the Grand Chancery.

 Social role